fbpx

 Think about it, there’s information all over the internet.
 It’s out there for you to find, so why should you invest in yourself through an online course and group program?
 Well, this program gives you a path.
 It takes you on a journey to long-term, sustainable, physical and mental shifts.

-Check out this related post : From The Dancer’s Best Body Program to Paid Company Contract
+Check out this related post : Kirsten Evans on The Whole Dancer Program

 The process is also holistic.
 It’s not just about food and your body.
 It’s about creating a life that supports your goals and well-being.
 There’s a big, cross-training component with Tanya Tromly of Bulletproof Ballerina.